bhuiyanmobasshir94/Apache-Airflow-Starter/README.md

 # Apache-Airflow-Starter

-1. Set the user id with `echo -e "AIRFLOW_UID=$(id -u)" > .env`
-2. On all operating systems, you need to run database migrations and create the first user account.
-To do it, run `docker-compose up airflow-init`
-3. Run `docker-compose up`

-# Setting up the virtual environment
+## Setting up the virtual environment

 Conda is the preferred environment manager for my python ecosystem.
 I have worked with `python 3.7.1`